 Peter's life-long mission is to help people create more value together, through collaborative relationships, than they can alone.
-Connect with him on @PeterFriedman on Threads or Peter Friedman on Linkedln
+Connect with him @PeterFriedman on Twitter.

 Disclosure: Peter's 401K holds stock in each of Facebook and Apple.

 About LiveWorld